refractionPOINT/lce_doc/docs/dr.md

 you would hit on events where _any_ connection has a source IP prefix of `10.` and _any_ connection has a destination port of `445`.
-Obviously this is not what we had in mind, we wanted if a _single_ connection has those two characteristics.
+Obviously this is not what we had in mind, we wanted to know if a _single_ connection has those two characteristics.

 The solution is to use the `scope` operator.
 The `path` in the operator will become the new `event/` root path in all operators found under the `rule`.
 So the above